01mf02/jaq/FORMATS.md

 ## JSON

-jaq reads and writes JSON data as specified in [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259).
+jaq can read and write JSON data as specified in [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259).
 A good overview of the syntax is given at <https://www.json.org>.

-jaq diverges in one point from JSON:
+jaq's JSON parser accepts a slight superset of JSON, where strings may contain non-UTF-8 characters (such as the FF byte) and objects may contain non-string keys.
-Where JSON limits object keys to strings, jaq allows arbitrary values as object keys.
+The reasoning behind allowing these changes is that they actually make the parser faster and simpler, while continuing to parse valid JSON as before.
 For example, the following is invalid JSON, but is allowed in jaq:

-    {null: 1, true: 2, 3: 4, "5": 6, [7]: 8}
+    {null: 0, true: 1, 2: 3, "str": 4, ["arr"]: 5, {}: 6}

 This change simplifies parsing and makes jaq more flexible, because it allows using objects as hash maps for arbitrary keys.